LauraL211/DataStructuresAndConcurrency/MTUSep24DSC/README.md

 # MTUSep24DSC
 # We love finding a hidden gem of Lab 1 within a folder for file handling - Questions to be answered and probably saved in LaurasLabWork Folder
 # I updated the filename string as it was causing errors since my destination was different to yours
+# Q1: I was able to display the linked list of names as normal.
+I also manipuldated the list by iterating through to add or remove names as desired
+# Q2: I was able to use the two different sets to display the names after using an iterator.
+#     What was discovered is that the treeset displays the names randomly while the hashset stick to the order they were added in originally.

 # Making an attempt with Lab 2 - Java Collections framework
 #   Got the absolute path for the hamlet.txt file and updated it in file handling.